mramshaw/NoteM/README.md

 - [x] Add a [Test Plan](TestPlan.md)
 - [ ] Investigate web drivers for testing
 - [x] Investigate the details necessary to effectively debug/analyze the app
-- [ ] Instrument app events to a level of granularity sufficient for debugging & analytics
+- [x] Instrument app events to a level of granularity sufficient for debugging & analytics
+- [ ] Verify granularity of instrumentation for Metrics/Analytics/Debugging/Logging purposes
 - [ ] Build and release for web
 - [ ] Deploy to GitHub Pages
 - [ ] Investigate Google Tag Manager
 - [ ] Investigate SEO for apps
-- [ ] [Optional] Integrate with Fabric.io (deprecated; Crashlytics recommended) or Sentry.io
+- [x] [Optional] Integrate with Fabric.io (deprecated; Crashlytics recommended) or Sentry.io
 - [ ] Set up a CI/CD pipeline
 - [x] Internationalize everything
 - [x] Translations (English)